agrc/gis.utah.gov/data/googleimagery/index.md

 ### Adding a WMTS or WMS Service to ArcMap
 {: .text-left}

 Adding a WMTS service to ArcMap is very simple.
 Go to `Add Data -> GIS Servers -> Add WMTS Server` and paste the WMTS link you have been provided into the `URL:` line then hit OK.
 Now navigate to the newly added WMTS **'utah imagery - WMTS on discover.agrc.utah.gov'** by going to `Add Data -> GIS Servers`.
-If you drill down through the service folders you will find the `utah` layer to add <a href="{{ "/downloads/AddWMTS_tree.jpg" | prepend: site.baseurl }}">(see example)</a>.
+If you drill down through the service folders you will find the `Utah` or `Google` layer to add <a href="{{ "/downloads/AddWMTS_tree.jpg" | prepend: site.baseurl }}">(see example)</a>.
 The WMS service can be added by following the instructions above just substitute `GIS Servers -> Add WMS Server`.

 ### Adding a WMTS or WMS Service to a Web Map
 {: .text-left}